We are dedicated to using our collective knowledge and acumen in our roles as solution providers for the Junction BID area.

 Shelley holds a BA in Cultural Studies from CUNY, Brooklyn College and a MA in Media Studies from the New School.
 She lives in Brooklyn and enjoys traveling and gardening in her spare time.

-Since then, his experience in digital and interactive design and strategy has grown dramatically.
+Adrian started his career in Atlanta, as a designer and art director for advertising agencies.
 He has created work for some of the world’s biggest brands, including Toyota, Coca-Cola, AT&T, Walmart, Bank of America, Citi Bank, Chrysler, Ford, and multiple branches of the U.S. Armed Forces, among others.

 Adrian is also versed in wearable technology––he created one of the Apple Watch’s first apps––and has extensive experience solving design and digital challenges for FinTech.

-His creative thinking and design skills have earned industry recognition, including a Gold Addy for the Publix Greenwise micro-site and a Bronze Addy for the Florida’s Natural Orange Diaries Blog.
+Adrian's creative thinking and design skills have earned industry recognition, including a Gold Addy for the Publix Greenwise micro-site and a Bronze Addy for the Florida’s Natural Orange Diaries Blog.
 In 2015, he was featured in the Communication Arts “Insight” column, and Advertising Age named him one of 40-under-40 to watch.
 Most recently, he was recognized by American Illustration for excellence in the field of illustration and design.

 Stephanie has extensive experience appearing in deportation proceedings on behalf of clients applying for cancellation of removal and asylum among other forms of relief adjudicated by an immigration judge.
 She is a zealous advocate for clients in removal proceedings before the Immigration Court.